fstark/fixmovies/SPECIFICATIONS.md

 The languages for srt files will be deduced from the file content.
 Only English and French are supported. (a simple method could be to look for some specific letters or pair of letter frequency, but there are other options).

-## If the file is a 'mkv' a convert button will appear
+There is a "cleanup" button.

-It will:
+## If the file is a 'mkv' a preliminary step will be perfomed:

 ### extract the subtitles from the mkv file with proper names and extensions.
 If subtitles already exist, the ones extracted will have a -1, -2 added.